mainkoon81/ooo-Bayesian-Modeling-A/README.md

      - By comparison, in this case, the true value of the `X` variable affects `O`(observed or not)

  - __In the case of **missing at random** (MAR) we can ignore the `missing data mechanism` and focus only on the **likelihood that we get to observe**.__
    - The joint over (x, y, o) have the following characteristics that the observation variables `O` are independent of the missing `X`'s.
-This means if you tell me the `Y` values that you observe, then the fact that something may or may not have been observed doesn't carry any additional information.
+This means if you tell me the `Y` values that you observe, then the fact that some `X` values may or may not have been observed doesn't carry any additional information.
      <img src="https://user-images.githubusercontent.com/31917400/99183382-315e2180-2733-11eb-9268-4f2b9a757b94.jpg" />